Why Auction A House - Pros and Cons

 If there are fewer buyers in the current market, how will your real estate agent reach more buyers?
 Do you need to target overseas buyers and therefore need an internationally focused real estate agent?

-There are many questions to ask a real estate agent that are often overlooked, things like their auction success rates.
+There are many questions to ask a real estate agent that are often overlooked, things like their auction success rates and how these are measured.

 - Buyer attraction: Some say they attract more buyers because people aren’t put off by an asking price.

-- Bidding wars: Auctions can achieve great prices due to excitement, competition and bidding wars in any market managed well.
+- Bidding wars: Auctions can achieve great prices due to excitement, competition and bidding wars managed well - it's an intense and emotive experience.

 - Maximum offers: Buyers are thinking about the maximum they can afford to pay rather than how low they can negotiate the price.

-- Focused buyers: High profile advertising and the fixed term can focus buyers on your property over others.
+- Focused buyers: High profile advertising and the fixed term can focus buyers on your property over others due to the deadline date.

-- The reserve: Buyers don’t know your reserve sale price.
+- The reserve: Buyers don’t know your auction reserve sale price.

-- Conditions free: Buyers cannot make conditional offers so the sales contract is not subject to inspections or finance, however they can approach you to vary the terms of the auction or the settlement date.
-Lack of conditions saves time, work and money.
+- Conditions free: Buyers cannot make conditional offers so the sale and purchase agreement contract is not subject to inspections or finance, however they can approach you to vary the terms of the auction or the settlement date.
+Lack of conditions can expedite a sale.

 - Sale completion: The winning bidder must complete the sale as it is legally binding.

-- Fast: Property auctions are one of the quickest ways to sell a property.
+- Fast: Selling a house at auction is one of the quickest ways to sell property.

 - Serious bidders: Buyers have to do due diligence beforehand so there will only be serious buyers at the auction.